DanielHabib/ecommit/README.md

 # ecommit

-Ecommit appends an emoji to the end of your commit message to help classify it.
+Ecommit appends an emoji to the end of your commit message to help classify them.
+You can now search your commits based on their classifications.

 Bring your repo to life